siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 Each command sent should wait for an Ack response before sending the next command.
 Commands should not be buffered.
 Given that many Cycle commands queue to the planner this still allows filling the planner queue.

-By following this behavior the client can expect Ack responses to be returned for all commands within 100 milliseconds or less - with the following exception: Cycle commands that queue to the planner will block until there is space in the queue and will not return an Ack until that command can be placed on the queue.
+By following this behavior the client can expect Ack responses to be returned for all commands within 100 milliseconds or less - with the following exception: Cycle commands that queue to the planner will block until there is space in the planner queue and will not return an Ack until that command can be placed on the queue.
 This behavior allows the client to handle non-responses in a coherent manner using compensating transactions (See Command Idempotency, below)

 _(Note: some of this has to do with working around the severe non-volatile memory errata to the xmega family that requires you to shut down interrupts during writes to NVM.
 This type of operation ensures that no characters are lost during these intervals)_.